ECronin1973/Applied_Statistics_MyWork/README.md

  __Statistical Significance:__

   The ANOVA test showed a statistically significant difference between the three treatment groups (ctrl, trt1, and trt2) with a p-value of 0.0159.
 This indicates that at least one of the group means is significantly different from the others.
-The t-test however only examied two groups.
+The t-test however only examined two groups.

  __Effect Size:__